Want to improve client experience? Sign more clients? If your firm isn't immediately turning to technology as the solution, you're making a mistake.

 If law firms want to remain competitive, adopting new technology is an inevitability.
 But the multitude of available software programs and digital tools can seem overwhelming, and in some cases, something to fight against.
 It shouldn’t be.

-Here are four ways technology can accelerate your law firm’s growth, and improve client experience.
+Here are four ways technology can accelerate your law firm's growth while improving the client experience.

 1. Generate More Leads: Reach People Where and When They're Looking for You